 - Play the video and immediately click the Animation GIF Starts button to start the recording.
 The video will automatically stop recording once the configured limits are reached.

 - Click the Open Directory… button to view your recorded GIF.

 - The Size Limit setting overrides the Animation Time.
 That is to mean if the size limit is reached first, the recording will be stopped even if the configured animation time hasn’t been completed.

 - The recording is likewise stopped if the Animation time is completed before the size limit is reached.
 As such, use a larger output limits when recording longer durations or videos with high resolutions.

 - Take note when using Original resolution with high resolution videos (HD e.g. 720p, 1080p) as they will output large GIFs for few seconds of animation time.
 Use instead the Video Aspect ratio then adjust the playback window to a size below 640×480 (GOM player indicates the size while resizing).

 The quality of the animated GIF produced by GOM player is not the best looking.
 It’s however comparable to that produced by PotPlayer.

 For better results you could try using VirtualDub’s Export to GIF option which for some reason makes far better looking animated GIFs from the same video.

-Being a video editor, it will also allow you to acccurately define the length of your GIFs by trimming not to mention it include a variety of filters that can customize how your GIF looks.
+Being a video editor, it will also allow you to accurately define the length of your GIFs by trimming not to mention it includes a variety of filters that can customize how your GIF looks.